 Ingredients Make All the Difference

 Organic rolled oats, oat flour and almond flour are a fabulous trio in these fluffy muffins.
-Together they lend a tender crumb and earthy flavors offering protein and whole grain goodness.
+Together they lend a tender crumb and earthy flavors offering whole grain goodness.
 If gluten free, this recipe can be made with Bob’s Red Mill Gluten Free Oats and Almond Flour.

-Quick Guide: How to Make Banana Oatmeal Chocolate Chip Muffins
+At a Glance: How to Make Banana Oatmeal Chocolate Chip Muffins

 - Second, add the oat flour, rolled oats, almond flour, leavening and cinnamon and whisk until there are no dry patches left.